 Rustic white bread cut into one inch cubes.

 Preparation: Grate cheese, mix in white wine and soak for 2 hours.
 Mix flour and brandy together.
 Toss everything together.
 Heat with low flame until bubbling.
 Keep stirring or it burns and hardens.
 Don't heat until ready to consume.
 Plan to consume immediately.
 Fork bread cubes, dip, and spin in bubbling cheese.
 Sit to the right of someone you don't mind kissing.
 Accompany with white wine or black tea.

-1 liter good red wine
+1 liter (one bottle) good red wine

-Quarter liter water
+Quarter liter (one cup) water

 Lemon juice to taste

 Oranges (ideally organic)

 Preparation: Mix red wine and water and lemon juice and spices in pot.
 Heat until near boiling.
 Give mulled wine in pre-warmed glasses.
 Enjoy.